Hydrogen Peroxide For Skin: Benefits And How To Use It

 Image: Shutterstock

-Hydrogen peroxide, in concentrations as little as 1%, may help treat acne.
-It is said to have similar efficacy as that of benzoyl peroxide (3).
+Using hydrogen peroxide for acne in scientific trials has shown positive results.
+Even in concentrations as little as 1%, it is said to have similar efficacy as that of benzoyl peroxide (3).
 Hydrogen peroxide kills bacteria and prevents their multiplication, and may help clear the infection around acne lesions.

 Another combination of 4% hydrogen peroxide, 0.5% salicylic acid, and 4% D-panthenol (into a gel) was shown to be remarkably effective in treating mild to moderate acne vulgaris (4).